People’s Choice

 People Power

 True people power goes beyond temporary protests and instead establishes enduring structures rooted in shared stewardship.
-To avoid repeating history’s cycles—where the few consistently benefit at the expense of the many—society must embrace vigilance, compassion, and a willingness to question inherited systems.
+To avoid repeating history’s cycles—where the few consistently benefit at the expense of the many—society must embrace vigilance, compassion, and a willingness to question inherited systems passed down from kingship to modern day democracy.

-In this new paradigm, individuals act as both the protectors and beneficiaries of their collective future.
+In this new paradigm, individuals act as both the protectors and the beneficiaries of their collective future.
 Decisions are shaped through inclusive dialogue rather than top-down decrees, honouring diversity and interconnectedness.
-While the pyramid model breeds secrecy and resentment, the sphere model cultivates openness, accountability, and resilient social connections.
+While the pyramid model breeds secrecy and resentment, the sphere of unity cultivates openness, accountability, and beneficial collective systems.

 The Collective West

-Instability has been perpetuated by leaders who proclaim democracy but govern as autocrats, hanging on to the decaying pyramid of authority.
-In regions such as Europe, Ukraine, Israel, and the US, leaders initiate conflicts into their populations not from fear, but from a desire for resources and the necessity of war to conceal their own leadership failures and unsustainable debt.
+Instability has been perpetuated by leaders who proclaim democracy but govern as autocrats, hanging on to their decaying pyramids of authority.
+In regions such as Europe, Ukraine, Israel, and the US, leaders initiate hatred into their populations by separating people geographically (enemy country or region) or by religion to initiate conflicts to hold power, not from fear, but from a desire for resources and as a necessity of war to conceal their own leadership failures and unsustainable debt.

-The question for humanity is whether to accept this behaviour moving forward, or to reject it by eliminating the conditions that lead to war.
-Without the potential for personal gain and with leaders held accountable, those in power would be less inclined to act against the interests of their people.
+The question for humanity is whether to reject this behaviour from the New World by eliminating the conditions that lead to these power plays, removing the impact from our lives by stopping leaders from the potential for personal gain and to hold them accountable.
+Those in power would be less inclined to act against the interests of their people.

 Sphere of Unity Framework

-A new direction calls for four leaderless systems, designed to inherently promote freedom, equality, safety, security, stability, and peace.
+A new direction calls for new systems, designed to inherently produce freedom, equality, safety, security, stability, and peace by default.

 Authority: Sphere of Unity vs. Corporate Pyramid